 How long have healthshares been around?

-- Healthshares have been in existence for over 30 years.
-To qualify for the Afforadable Care Act (ACA) exemption, a healthshare has to have been around since at least 1999.
+Healthshares have been in existence for over 30 years.
+To qualify for the Affordable Care Act (ACA) exemption, a healthshare has to have been around since at least 1999.

 Are healthshares the same thing as health insurance?